mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 this kind of depth.
-In the near future, I plan to use a similar process to study some of the absolute core results about climate change, and perhaps also to study some of the qualities of good writing (e.g., I can imagine using a similar process to analyse the lead sentences from, say, 30 well-written books).
+In the near future, I plan to use a similar process to study some of the absolute core results about climate change, and perhaps also to study some of the qualities of good writing (e.g., I can imagine using a similar process to analyze the lead sentences from, say, 30 well-written books).
 I don't know how this will go, but am curious to try.
 I'm a little leery of coming to rely too much on the process &ndash; creative work also requires many